Office of the Vice President for Student Affairs

 LBJ Street and Bobcat Trail | 512.245.2890

 The University Police Department (UPD) is a public service-oriented law enforcement agency responsible for the safety and protection of all Texas State students, faculty and staff.
-The UPD employs police officers commissioned by the State of Texas; these officers patrol the campus by vehicle, foot and ATV.
+UPD officers have law enforcement authority in any county in which the university owns or controls property.
+All university police officers are licensed as peace officers by the State of Texas.
+University police officers are commissioned as peace officers by the Board of Regents of the Texas State University System under the authority of section 51.203 of the Texas Education Code.

 The Crime Prevention Team delivers presentations to residence halls throughout each semester.
 The team also delivers programming to faculty/staff through the Office of Professional Development.
 These include information on personal security, property protection, sexual assault awareness, Rape Aggression Defense and Operation Identification.
 Electric engravers can be checked out at UPD free of charge to mark valuables.